cerner/terra-toolkit/README.md

 - Install with [npm](https://www.npmjs.com): `npm install terra-toolkit --save-dev`

 Terra Toolkit uses docker to setup, run, and tear down selenium to ensure a consistent testing environment locally and in continuous integration build systems.
 To use Terra Toolkit you must install docker on your machine.
-Installation instructions can be found at https://www.docker.com/.
+Installation instructions can be found at https://www.docker.com/.  **Requires Docker v17 or higher.**

 ## Webdriver.io Utility